trainguessr/trainguessr-data/README.md

 The list of stations was obtained from the ÖBB open data website: [ÖBB](https://data.oebb.at/).

+### Belgium

+Infrabel exports its stations as open data in a JSON file [here](https://opendata.infrabel.be/explore/dataset/operationele-punten-van-het-netwerk/export/?sort=ptcarid).

+Trainguessr uses the iRail API ([here](https://docs.irail.be/#)) as it makes things way easier.
+Stations and live departures are obtained from the iRail API, which is a public API that does not require an API key.

 ### France

 SCNF export its stations as open data in a JSON file [here](https://data.sncf.com/api/explore/v2.1/catalog/datasets/gares-de-voyageurs/exports/json?lang=fr&timezone=Europe%2FBerlin).